-A newly renovated, cutting edge electronic classroom, Burnside Hall 511, is part of the GIC.
+Our cutting edge electronic classroom, Burnside Hall 511, was freshly renovated in 2013 and is part of the GIC as well.
 This classroom combines a diverse range of learning spaces for groups and individuals and various multimedia installations.
 Our electronic classroom is an exceptional active learning environment that accommodates up to 38 students.
 The high powered workstations are laid out in groups of six to maximize both student interaction and creative learning.
 From the center console, the lecturer has access to a touch screen control of six large screen projectors enabling presentation from two input sources (i.e. center console PC, personal laptop and a document camera).
 More information about the active learning classrooms at McGill is available from Teaching and Learning Services.

-No EATING or DRINKING will be allowed in this classroom.
+No EATING or DRINKING is allowed in this classroom.

 Please note that when there is a class in session the room is not available to students who are not registered in the class.